zenml-io/terraform-gcp-zenml-stack/README.md

 1. a GCS bucket
 2. a Google Artifact Registry
+3. a Cloud Composer environment (only if the `orchestrator` variable is set to `airflow`)
-3. a Service Account with a Service Account Key and the minimum necessary permissions to access the GCS bucket, the Google Artifact Registry and the GCP project to build and push container images with Google Cloud Build, store artifacts and run pipelines with Vertex AI.
+3. a Service Account with a Service Account Key and the minimum necessary permissions to access the GCS bucket, the Google Artifact Registry and the GCP project to build and push container images with Google Cloud Build, store artifacts and run pipelines with Vertex AI, SkyPilot or GCP Cloud Composer.

 ## 🧩 ZenML Stack Components